bramwalet/Subliminal.bundle/README.md

 -------------
 Several options are provided in the preferences of this agent.

+* Enable Sub-Zero channel (disabling doesn't affect the subtitle features)?: Show or hide the Sub-Zero channel from your PMS
 * Addic7ed username/password: Provide your addic7ed username here, otherwise the provider won't work.
 Please make sure your account is activated, before using the agent.
 * Plex.tv username/password: Generally recommended to be provided; needed if you use Plex Home to make the API work (the whole channel menu depends on it)
 * Opensubtitles username/password: Generally recommended to be provided (not necessarily needed, but avoids errors)